 Debrecen, the second largest city of Hungary, is situated in Eastern Hungary.
-Students enrolled in the various programmes (e.g. Medicine, Dentistry, Pharmacy, Public Health, Molecular Biology, etc.) study on a beautiful campus situated in the area called "Great Forest".
+Students enrolled in the various programs (e.g. Medicine, Dentistry, Pharmacy, Public Health, Molecular Biology, etc.) study on a beautiful campus situated in the area called "Great Forest".

 The Hungarian Government gives major priorities to the higher education of health sciences in its higher education policy.
 One of these priorities is to increase the ratio of college level training forms within the Hungarian higher education system.
 The governmental policy wishes to implement conditions in which the whole health science education system is built vertically from the lowest (post-secondary or certificate) to the highest (PhD-training) levels.
 In fact, this governmental policy was the reason behind the establishment of the new Health Science Education Centre within the Federation of Debrecen Universities (DESZ), based partially on the intellectual resources of the University of Debrecen.
-The new programmes - with specialized training for paramedics - will help balance out the Hungarian labor-market that became rather unsettled in the past few decades.
+The new programs - with specialized training for paramedics - will help to correct the balance of the Hungarian labor-market that became rather unsettled in the past few decades.

-The Act of Higher Education (1993) has restored the rights of the medical universities to award postgraduate degrees.
+The Act of Higher Education (1993) has restored the rights of the medical universities to award postgraduate degrees and residency, and permission was also given to license Physicians' procedures.
+This kind of training required a new structure, a new administrative apparatus, and a suitable training center.
+The new residency programs were commenced in 1999.

 The introduction of the credit system, starting in September 2003, has been mandatory in every Hungarian university, helping the quantitative and qualitative evaluation of the students' achievements.
+Admission requirements for Hungarian students are defined at national level, and they are applicable for every student wishing to be enrolled into the Medicine or Dentistry programs.

+International students must pass an entrance exam in biology and (depending on their preference) in physics or chemistry.
+In some special cases, it may be possible for the candidates to apply for transfer to higher years on the basis of their previous studies and achievements.
 International students study in English language.
-Entrance for certain courses of the Health College is possible on the basis of a special evaluation (scoring) and an entrance interview.
+Entrance for certain courses of the Health College is also possible on the basis of a special evaluation (scoring) and an entrance interview.